yanchenglee98/tp/docs/UserGuide.md

 - You cannot edit a resident that will result in 2 residents with the same matriculation number, name or room number.

 - When editing student groups, the existing student groups of the resident will be removed.<br>For example, if John has basketball as a student group and is at index 1.
-So the command `edit 1 s/choir`, basketball will be removed and be replaced with choir.
+So the command `edit 1 s/choir` will result in `basketball` being removed and replaced with `choir`.

 - You can remove all the resident’s student groups by typing `s/` without specifying any student groups after it.
 Old data will be overridden.